 Porsche's Mission R concept EV may be future of power-packed electric racing

-Porsche's Mission R concept EV may be future of power-packed electric racing2 min read .
-Updated: 07 Sep 2021, 06:49 PM IST
+Porsche's Mission R concept EV may be future of power-packed electric racing

 Porsche will showcase its Mission R concept electric vehicle at the IAA Munich 2021.